Linux

 claimName: nextcloud-db

 This yaml file will create a Nextcloud service with a MariaDB database.
-It will use /srv/nextcloud as the Nextcloud data directory.
-Start the Nextcloud service with the following command:

 As did for Ingress, start the pod with the following command: